endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 [Both datasets can be downloaded here](https://github.com/endangereddataweek/resources/blob/master/data-capture-and-organization/openrefine-workshop-files/lansing-burlington-traffic-stops.zip).

-## OpenRefine
+### OpenRefine

 [OpenRefine](http://openrefine.org/) (formerly known as GoogleRefine), is a very popular tool for working with unorganized, non-normalized (what some may call "messy") data.
 OpenRefine accepts TSV, CSV, XLS/XLSX, JSON, XML, RDF as XML, and Google Data formats, though others may be used with extensions.
 It works by opening into your default browser window, but all of the processing takes place on your machine and your data isn't uploaded anywhere.

-This tutorial will demonstrate some of the most popular and powerful features of OpenRefine, including geocoding, algorithmic word normalization and correction, time and date manipulation.
+**This tutorial will demonstrate some of the most popular and powerful features of OpenRefine, including geocoding using an API, algorithmic word normalization and correction, time and date manipulation.**

 ## Lansing, MI Traffic Stops